kitschpatrol/lognow/readme.md

 }
 ```

-Then, in a different application project that uses the library, you can use `@kitschpatrol/log` to create another logger instance and inject it into the library:
+Then, in a different project that uses the library, you can use `@kitschpatrol/log` to create another logger instance and inject it into the library:

+`the-application.ts`:

 ```ts
 import { getChildLogger, log } from '@kitschpatrol/log'